 Satisfactory Academic Progress (SAP)

 Financial Aid Satisfactory Academic Progress Policy

 The SPC Financial Aid Satisfactory Academic Progress (SAP) is separate and stricter than SPC Admissions and Records Academic SAP requirements.
 The Financial Aid Transcript located in CampusConnect includes the calculations from this policy.

 Requirements of SAP

-In order to receive financial aid, you must meet all three of the following criteria:
+In order to receive financial aid, all three of the following criteria must be met:

 - Graduate with no more than 150% of the credit hours required for your declared major.
 This limit includes all college level course(s) a student attempts, even if the student uses their own resources.

 SAP is calculated at the conclusion of each semester.